Bittern, Herons and Egrets in East Africa

 Order Pelecaniformes, family Ardeidae – Herons, Egrets and Bittern

-Herons have long legs, long necks and long sharp-pointed bills.
+Most members of this order have long legs, long necks and long sharp-pointed bills.
 They hunt fish in fresh, soda and salt water along the shore of lakes, rivers, Indian Ocean but also in swamps and marshes.
 Some herons hunt for all kind of smaller creatures like rodents, amphibians and reptiles.
+They move their neck until their prey in focused, then they catch it very fast.

 Since most most in this family eat slimy fish and amphibians making their feathers sticky which can hinder flight ability, they have “powder feathers“.
 These feathers don’t fall out but keep on growing and break constantly off at the tip.
 So the birds are always clean and able to fly.